gramineproject/gramine/Documentation/devel/performance.rst

 #.
 CPUID and SYSCALL instructions.
 These instructions are forbidden to execute
    in an SGX enclave on all currently available machines.
 Fortunately, applications use these instructions typically only during initialization and never on hot paths.
-Graphene emulates CPUID and SYSCALL similarly to RDTSC, but since this happens very infrequently, it is not a realistic bottleneck.
+Gramine emulates CPUID and SYSCALL similarly to RDTSC, but since this happens very infrequently, it is not a realistic bottleneck.
    However, it is always advisable to verify that the application doesn’t rely on CPUID and SYSCALL too much.
-This is especially important for statically built applications that may rely on raw SYSCALL instructions instead of calling Glibc (recall that Graphene replaces native Glibc with our patched version that performs function calls inside Graphene instead of raw SYSCALL instructions and thus avoids this overhead).
+This is especially important for statically built applications that may rely on raw SYSCALL instructions instead of calling Glibc (recall that Gramine replaces native Glibc with our patched version that performs function calls inside Gramine instead of raw SYSCALL instructions and thus avoids this overhead).

 #.
 CPU topology.
-The CPU topology may negatively affect performance of Graphene.
+The CPU topology may negatively affect performance of Gramine.
-   For example, if the machine has several NUMA domains, it is important to restrict Graphene runs to only one NUMA domain, e.g., via the command ``numactl --cpunodebind=0 --membind=0``.
-Otherwise Graphene may spread enclave threads and enclave memory across several NUMA domains, which will lead to higher memory access latencies and overall worse performance.
+   For example, if the machine has several NUMA domains, it is important to restrict Gramine runs to only one NUMA domain, e.g., via the command ``numactl --cpunodebind=0 --membind=0``.
+Otherwise Gramine may spread enclave threads and enclave memory across several NUMA domains, which will lead to higher memory access latencies and overall worse performance.